 What kinds of support and services are available to Master of Legal Studies students?

 Every Master of Legal Studies student has access to a career coach.
 The career coach works with MLS students to create a Career Action Plan to help students achieve their own professional goals and to support them in their career exploration and job search processes.
-Additionally, career coaches support students in choosing the appropriate Experiential Network opportunity, a real-life project for an employer, that helps students gain experience and build their resumé and networks.
 Master of Legal Studies students also have access to career workshops and tools especially designed for distance learners and graduate students, helping MLS students become networked for life!